jamesmcm/jamesmcm.github.io/source/_posts/2020-09-20-catalina-cachedelete.markdown

 I hope this helps anyone else facing the same issue, it was a huge frustration for weeks.
 I've written this as much for my own reference too!

+Hopefully one day we'll be able to use Arch Linux at work too.